 Authenticating to the Token endpoint

-This specification describes how a client authenticates using an asymmetric key, e.g. when requesting an access token during SMART App LaunchSMART Backend Services

-Authentication is based on the OAuth 2.0 client credentials flow, with a JWT assertion as the client’s authentication mechanism.
+This specification describes how a client authenticates using an asymmetric key, e.g. when requesting an access token during SMART App Launch or SMART Backend Services, authentication is based on the OAuth 2.0 client credentials flow, with a JWT assertion as the client’s authentication mechanism.

 To begin the exchange, the client SHALL use the Transport Layer Security (TLS) Protocol Version 1.2 (RFC5246) or a more recent version of TLS to authenticate the identity of the FHIR authorization server and to establish an encrypted, integrity-protected link for securing all exchanges between the client and the FHIR authorization server’s token endpoint.
 All exchanges described herein between the client and the FHIR server SHALL be secured using TLS V1.2 or a more recent version of TLS .